📖 Looking for karrio's legacy docs? Visit docs.karrio.io

 • Set up a Load Balancer

-• Configure a managed database (Digital Ocean Managed PostgreSQL)
+• Configure managed database (Digital Ocean Managed PostgreSQL)

 Troubleshooting